Ad7siem/BibliotekaKsiazek/README.md

-# Biblioteka Książek - Library app
+# Biblioteka Książek - Library app version 0.1.2 (BETA)

 A simple program of the library of books for scouts from the city of Pabianice